 NIH researchers identify genetic cause of new vascular disease – 1

-Narrator: He adds that symptoms of the disorder include leg and joint discomfort.
-For more information on this newly discovered disease, visit www.nhgri.nih.gov.
+Narrator: He explains, a defect stops the protein production and that leads to the calcification.
+For details, visit www.nhgri.nih.gov.
 Health Matters is produced by the National Institutes of Health, part of the U.S. Department of Health and Human Services.

 NIH Audio offers free audio news programs from the National Institutes of Health, your reliable source for health information.